A story draft for the Federation News Service, Stardate 55176.3, by Erica Thomas, FNS bvreporter:

 “Good Morning,” Erica stated as she walked into Astrometrics.

 “What’s the latest from your daily download?”

 “Most of the pertinent information has been received,” Sarah noted.
 “We have received seventy-seven percent of Dr. Murrow’s total database.
 Much of the data is his archive of genetic research.”

 “Enough genetic research to create a psychological profile on both Khan and Melina,” Patrick answered as he walked in the Astrometrics lab.
 “Augments like them tend to think of themselves as the ultimate in human evolution.
 That sort of thinking is actually indicative of a mental disorder.”

-"So, you're saying that Dr. Murrow can identify genetic markers in our subjects' genetic profile that could indicate a disposition toward mental illness?"
+“So, you’re saying that Dr. Murrow can identify genetic markers in our subjects’ genetic profile that could indicate a disposition toward narcissism?”

 “Precisely,” Patrick answered.

 “So, when can he begin the psychological profiling?”

 “How is the review coming along, governor?”
 Gloria inquired as she entered the New Cardiff governor’s office.